-A secured promissory note is a kind of a document that is signed and intended to acknowledge that some money is owed and is to be paid in future.
-It is secured in that it is backed by collateral which may be sold or confiscated in the event of a default.
+A secured promissory note is a kind of document that is signed and intended to acknowledge that some money is owed and is to be paid in the future.
+It is secured in that it is backed by collateral that may be sold or confiscated in the event of a default.
 This note is hence safer than the unsecured one.

 A secured promissory note is a document that is drafted with the main aim of proving that an amount of money has been borrowed by one party from another.
 It also expresses the intention of the borrower to return the money to the creditor at a specified future date.
 Lastly, it is secured in that it is backed by some guarantee.

 A secured promissory note is often used when lending or borrowing a significant amount of money.
 It becomes a vital financial document during such agreements as it helps with the mitigation of risks between the involved parties.
 A secured promissory note is legally binding, and caution should be taken when utilizing one, especially to borrowers, as it can be why they lose ‘secured’ assets or property.

 Therefore, borrowers need to ensure they are financially capable of paying back the awarded loan before signing the document.

 Generally, a secured promissory note is less authoritative than a loan agreement but more potential than an IOU.
 Therefore, a secured promissory note applies to some and not all different loan agreements, and, as a result, knowing when to use it is imperative.